Author Archive for CCC Fence

 PVC Arbor

-Curb appeal is all about first impressions, whether you’re trying to impress prospective buyers or put a smile on your own face whenever you pull up to your house.
+Curb appeal is all about first impressions, whether you’re trying to put a smile on your own face whenever you pull up to your house or impress prospective buyers.
 A bright fence draws a buyer’s eye and makes your home more appealing.
 An easy way to add curb appeal to a home is by lining the front with a functional but decorative fence.
 Beautifully crafted fences are great for keeping out unwanted visitors while keeping children in without hiding the house.
 A well-chosen fence adds character to your home, along with a sense of security.
 There’s a reason we all cite the “white picket fence” as the ideal, it adds depth and encloses the yard but also draws the attention of a passersby with its clean lines and classic style.
 Other styles of fencing are equally attractive depending on the style of the home.
-Front yard fencing in the form of stone, wrought iron, or a wooden all accomplish the same delineation of property lines and offer a place to anchor shrubs or grow trellising vines.
+Front yard fencing in the form of stone, wrought iron, or wood all accomplish the same delineation of property lines and offer a place to anchor shrubs or grow trellising vines.

 What to Expect From Fencing Estimates